Exercise attended by local, state, and federal agencies

 In addition to annual table-top exercises, Wolverine also conducts regular boom deployment exercises as part of on-going personnel training and response program.
 For more information about Wolverine please visit www.wolverinepipeline.com.

 Wolverine Pipe Line Company is a fuel transportation company headquartered in Portage, Michigan.
 Wolverine operates ~700 miles of active pipeline transporting refined petroleum products from refineries in the Chicago area to the Michigan market.
-Wolverine transports more than 30% of all gasoline and diesel fuel used in Michigan.
+Wolverine transports approximately 30% of all gasoline and diesel fuel used in Michigan.